-We strongly recommend you ensure your pet is fully vaccinated prior to any type of travel and it is compulsory for all pets to be fully vaccinated against certain diseases if they are going to be boarding at a kennel or cattery.
-Whilst it is not our policy to insist every pet is vaccinated for every disease, it is important the owner accepts their failure to vaccinate may put their pet at greater risk at all times, not just during transport or kennelling.
+We strongly recommend you ensure your pet is fully vaccinated prior to any type of travel and it is necessary for all pets to be fully vaccinated against certain diseases if they may be going to be boarding at a kennel or cattery.
+Whilst it is not a legal requirement or our policy to insist all pets are vaccinated for every disease, it is important that owners accept that the consequences of non-vaccination is their own responsibility and that it may put their pet at greater risk during transport or kennelling.

 Because we move many animals that are vaccinated but do not have vaccination cards, such as greyhounds, farm dogs and working dogs, we do not demand to see the vaccination details for every pet.
 Additionally, many animals are known to be vaccinated but the card is no longer available.

-It is important to note any animal, even vaccinated animals in our care, who have recently come into contact with a disease, may carry on or in their body that disease even though they themselves may not succumb to the disease and would be showing no signs or symptoms.
+It is important to note any animal, even vaccinated animals in our care, who have recently come into contact with a disease, may carry on or in their body that disease even though they themselves may not become unwell or be showing no signs or symptoms.
 There is no evidence unvaccinated animals are more likely to be carrying or pass on an illness but they are more likely to be able to contract those diseases for which they could otherwise have been vaccinated for.
 Whilst we make every endeavor to exclude sick animals, it is never possible for us to fully guarantee your pet will not come into contact with an animal that has or is carrying any illness.
 Likewise, we cannot guarantee your pet will not be walked in an area which has previously been used by an animal carrying any illness.

 It is essential all pet owners notify us in the event their pet is showing signs of an illness, either before or immediately following a trip, and all animals that are symptomatic for any contagious disease, must have their trip postponed until appropriate measures have been taken.
 For the good of all animals, we rely very heavily upon the owners of the pets we move to be honest regarding their pets health.
 In the event we accept an animal on board and subsequently find it has a condition which would have excluded it from travel at that time, we will deliver it to a vet for appropriate treatment at the owners cost.
 Such cost will usually entail boarding until we are next in the same area to collect the pet and can be quite expensive.
 If you are unsure about whether you pet should travel or not, please contact us to discuss as it will always be cheaper for you to deal with the issue at home, using your own vet, rather than for us to deal with the issue in another location.